castorini/anserini/docs/regressions-msmarco-passage-unicoil.md

   >& logs/log.msmarco-passage-unicoil &
 ```

-The directory `/path/to/msmarco-passage-unicoil/` should be a directory containing the compressed `jsonl` files that comprise the corpus.
+The path `/path/to/msmarco-passage-unicoil/` should point to the corpus downloaded above.

 For additional details, see explanation of [common indexing options](common-indexing-options.md).